Updated: Dec 26, 2022

 About the Author

-Zed Avecilla is the Managing Director of the Lighthouse Marina Resort Legacy Foundation, a subsidiary of the Lighthouse Marina Resort in Subic Bay Freeport, an awardee of the ANAHAW Philippine Sustainable Tourism Certification by Zero Carbon Resorts.
-He is also the Area Coordinator for the International Coastal Cleanup in Zambales since 2009.
+Zed Avecilla is the Managing Director of the Lighthouse Marina Resort Legacy Foundation, a subsidiary of the Lighthouse Marina Resort in Subic Bay Freeport, and an awardee of the ANAHAW Philippine Sustainable Tourism Certification by Zero Carbon Resorts.
+He is also the Program Director for Zero Waste to Nature Ambisyon 2030 of the Philippine Alliance for Recycling and Materials Sustainability (PARMS) and the Philippine Area Coordinator of the International Coastal Cleanup

 Senate OKs bill making firms responsible over plastic waste - Phil.
 Daily Inquirer